-Our Compensation Committee is composed of Jeffrey Hart and Kirk Konert, with Kirk Konert serving as chair thereof.
+Our Compensation Committee is composed of Sean Battle, Jeffrey Hart and Kirk Konert, with Kirk Konert serving as chair thereof.
 The Compensation Committee's responsibilities include:

-- 1. reviewing the performance of the Chief Executive Officer and executive management; - 2. reviewing and approving goals and objectives relevant to the Chief Executive Officer and other executive officer compensation, evaluating the Chief Executive Officer's and other executive officers' performance in light of these corporate goals and objectives, and reviewing, determining and approving executive officer compensation levels consistent with its evaluation and the Company's philosophy; - 3. reviewing and recommending to the Board for approval compensation of the Company's Chief Executive Officer considering the results of the most recent stockholder advisory vote on executive compensation ("Say on Pay Vote") required by Section 14A of the Exchange Act; - 4. reviewing and approving compensation packages for new corporate officers and termination packages for corporate officers as requested by management; - 5. undertaking specific review concerning management succession planning upon request from the Board; - 6. reviewing and recommending to the Board the adoption of or changes to the compensation of the Company's directors; - 7. setting the composition of the peer company group used for market comparison for executive compensation; - 8. assisting the Board in its oversight of human capital management, including corporate culture, diversity and inclusion and talent management; - 9. reviewing and approving the terms of any compensation "clawback" or similar policy or agreement between the Company and its employees subject to Section 16 of the Exchange Act;
+- 1. reviewing the performance of the Chief Executive Officer and executive management; - 2. reviewing and approving goals and objectives relevant to the Chief Executive Officer and other executive officer compensation, evaluating the Chief Executive Officer's and other executive officers' performance in light of these corporate goals and objectives, and reviewing, determining and approving executive officer compensation levels consistent with its evaluation and the Company's philosophy; - 3. reviewing and recommending to the Board for approval compensation of the Company's Chief Executive Officer considering the results of the most recent stockholder advisory vote on executive compensation ("Say on Pay Vote") required by Section 14A of the Exchange Act; - 4. reviewing and approving compensation packages for new corporate officers and termination packages for corporate officers as requested by management; - 5. reviewing and recommending to the Board the adoption of or changes to the compensation of the Company's directors; - 6. setting the composition of the peer company group used for market comparison for executive compensation; - 7. to assist the Board in the adoption, and to oversee the implementation of, policies for recovery of officer compensation in accordance with applicable law and stock exchange listing standards, including, without limitation, the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010; - 8. reviewing and making recommendations concerning incentive compensation plans, including the use of stock options and other equity-based plans, and, except as otherwise delegated by the Board, acting as the "Plan Administrator" for equity-based and employee benefit plans; - 9. monitoring the effectiveness of non-equity based benefit plan offerings and approving any material new employee benefit plan or change to an existing plan that creates a material financial commitment by the Company; - 10. to review and discuss with management the Company's Compensation Discussion and Analysis (CD&A), as applicable, and other disclosures pertaining to the Company's executive compensation policies, plans and practices and assisting management in complying with the Company's proxy statement and annual report disclosure requirements;

-- 10. reviewing and making recommendations concerning incentive compensation plans, including the use of stock options and other equity-based plans, and, except as otherwise delegated by the Board, acting as the "Plan Administrator" for equity-based and employee benefit plans; - 11. monitoring the effectiveness of non-equity based benefit plan offerings and approving any material new employee benefit plan or change to an existing plan that creates a material financial commitment by the Company; - 12. assisting management in complying with the Company's proxy statement and annual report disclosure requirements; - 13. reviewing and establishing the Company's overall management compensation, philosophy, and policy; - 14. annually evaluating the committee's charter and recommending to the Board any proposed changes to the charter; and - 15. undertaking all further actions and discharging all further responsibilities imposed upon the committee from time to time by the Board, the federal securities laws or the rules and regulations of the SEC.
+- 11. reviewing and establishing the Company's overall management compensation, philosophy, and policy; - 12. annually evaluating the committee's charter and recommending to the Board any proposed changes to the charter; and - 13. undertaking all further actions and discharging all further responsibilities imposed upon the committee from time to time by the Board, the federal securities laws or the rules and regulations of the SEC.